asterick/skiploom/README.md

 Assembler / Linker compatible with the assembly syntax of the Epson S1C88 toolchain

 ## Things remaining
-* Should enforce not using registers / should flag identifiers as registers
 * Allow for un-balanced definitions as the result of prospecting
 * Add @LOW and @HIGH to function calls (MODEL and LST will not be added)
 * Final directives: